ACU knows that sometimes young people can change their minds or be affected by circumstances out of their control.

 Principals will be required to sign the application form stating that based on their knowledge of the student’s circumstances and abilities, they believe the student is capable of tertiary study.

-- Application form to be submitted to ACU via email CanberraAccessPrograms@acu.edu.au or posted to ACU Marketing and External Relations, PO Box 256, Dickson ACT 2602.
-Students must also submit an application for study through UAC, listing the chosen ACU course as their first preference.
+Application form to be submitted to ACU via CanberraAccessPrograms@acu.edu.au or posted to ACU Marketing and External Relations, PO Box 256, Dickson ACT 2602.
+Students must also submit an application for study at ACU Canberra Campus through UAC, listing the chosen ACU course as a preference.

-- The student will be invited for an interview with ACU and should bring copies of their Year 11 and Year 12 results to date, and any other relevant supporting documentation (e.g. medical reports, evidence of community service, sporting or cultural achievements).
-Interviews will take place the week commencing 6 November 2017.
+The student will be invited for an interview with ACU and should bring copies of their Year 11 and Year 12 results to date, and any other relevant supporting documentation (e.g. medical reports, evidence of community service, sporting or cultural achievements).
+Interviews will take place in November 2018.

 Support for students